 Look for adjacent businesses.
 Not competitors.
 Collaborators.

 It’s not complicated.
-Find businesses that serve the same audience in a different way.
-Build something together.
+Find businesses that serve the same audience differently, and build something together.
 Even a simple co-hosted session can open doors.

 And yes, it takes effort.
 But it works.